marcus-wuertz/Advanced-Business-Analytics-Code/README.md

 # Analytics-Code
-A collection of code created for Advanced Business Analytics course demonstrating proficiency in Python, data cleaning, visualization, and several other topics.
-We used R programming language in Google colab to create and explain data visualizations.
+A collection of code created for Advanced Business Analytics course using R programming language in Google colab.
+This course covered how to create visualizations and models and emphasized the importance of being able to explain those models.